aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/workflows_adv.rst

 When the process finishes successfully or we have to abandon, we report the *results*.
 Now unlike with normal work chain implementations, we *do not* have to implement these outline steps ourselves.
 They have already been implemented by the ``BaseRestartWorkChain`` so that we don't have to.
-This is why the base restart work chain is so useful, as it saves us from writing and repeating a lot of boilerplate code.
+This is why the base restart work chain is so useful, as it saves us from writing and repeating a lot of `boilerplate code <https://en.wikipedia.org/wiki/Boilerplate_code>`__.

 .. warning::